Damian Pargas is Executive Director of the RIAS and Professor of the History and Culture of North America at Leiden University.

 Research Interests

-Damian Alan Pargas’ research focuses mainly on the history of slavery in the American South.
-He is especially interested in comparative perspectives on slave life, including internal comparisons within America itself.
-His first book, The Quarters and the Fields: Slave Families in the Non-Cotton South (University Press of Florida, 2010), compared and contrasted slave family life in three distinct regions of the American South.
-His second monograph, Slavery and Forced Migration in the Antebellum South (Cambridge University Press, 2014), examines the experiences of interstate, local, and urban slave migrants from a comparative perspective.
-At present he is working on a comparative study of fugitive slaves in North America between 1775 and 1860, including fugitive slaves who left the South altogether (to the North, Canada, and Mexico) as well as runaways who remained within the slave states (illegally passing for free in southern cities, or remaining hidden by other slaves).
-For this project he recently received an NWO Vidi grant, titled “Beacons of Freedom: Slave Refugees in North America, 1800-1860.”
+Damian Pargas is specialized in the history of slavery and its aftermath, especially in North America but also in global contexts.
+He is the author or editor of seven books and numerous articles on various aspects of slavery.
+His first monograph, The Quarters and the Fields: Slave Families in the Non-Cotton South (University Press of Florida, 2010), compared and contrasted slave family life in three distinct regions of the American South.
+His second monograph, Slavery and Forced Migration in the Antebellum South (Cambridge University Press, 2014), examined the experiences of interstate, local, and urban slave migrants from a comparative perspective.
+In 2022 he published a third monograph (also with Cambridge University Press) titled Freedom Seekers: Fugitive Slaves in North America, 1800-1860, which dealt with the experiences of refugees from slavery in the US South, including fugitive slaves who left the South altogether (to the North, Canada, and Mexico) as well as runaways who remained within the slave states (illegally passing for free in southern cities, or remaining hidden by other slaves).
+This study was based on his NWO Vidi project (2015-2020) titled “Beacons of Freedom: Slave Refugees in North America, 1800-1860.”
+He also published an edited volume on this topic titled Fugitive Slaves and Spaces of Freedom in North America (University Press of Florida, 2018).